leozimmerman/ofxAudioAnalyzer/README.md

 **(!)** ofSoundPlayerExtended is not really necessary for the addon to work.
 If you don't need or it's giving to much errors, just remove it from Xcode project or the addon's /src directory.

-## History - New features

-  * Added static builds of Essentia library to the addon directory, no need to install it into the system.

-  * Multichannel ofSoundBuffer functionality.

-  * Smoothing and Normalizing values functionality integrated into the algorithms.

-  * Added audio file player functionality.

-  * New examples added.

-  * New algorithms added: Dissonance, Roll Off, Odd To Even Harmonic Energy Ratio, Strong Peak, Strong Decay and Tristimulus.

 ## Issues
 For any bug, help or feature request [open an  issue](https://github.com/leozimmerman/ofxAudioAnalyzer/issues)